ECLiPSe and ISO-Prolog

 Alternatively, in order to use ISO-Prolog interactively, you can invoke eclipse with a

--f <file>option to load an ISO-Prolog source file, and with a
+-f <file>options to load ISO-Prolog source files, and with a

 -e <goal>option to execute a query.

-If full ISO compliance is not required, use 'iso' instead of 'iso_strict'.
+For non-strict ISO programs, use 'iso' instead of 'iso_strict'.

 Specification of implementation defined features